olubiyiontheweb/sponsokit-search-ui/README.md

 - The first endpoint sends parameters as URL parameters
 - The second endpoint sends parameters in JSON format.

+Note: Elasticsearch API url has been removed so this will not work.
+Contact Sponsokit if you want to try it.

 Note: You'd need to create an authentication token token and pass it to the search API to search for influencers.

 Pagination is currently set to 10 items per response